Simple Family Organization:

 How to Use the Magnet Board on Vacation

 Every night is worth between $2-$5.
 This depends on the length of the vacation: we aim for a grand total of $15-$25 for the whole vacation.

 For every night that they “do all of their magnets,” they get paid.
 On the last day of the vacation, they get to purchase a souvenir of their choice, based on how much money they have earned for the week.
 (For some reason, mornings on vacation are not an issue.
 But, we still have them use the magnets to get ready in the morning, they just don’t get paid.
-Obviously, you could pay your children for peaceful mornings and evenings.
-I simply recommend a max payout of $25/child, per vacation.)
+Obviously, you could pay your children for peaceful mornings and evenings; simply start with a max payout/child and do the math accordingly.)

 After the first night, my husband admitted that the travel board was PURE GENIUS!
 The results were miraculous!
 Our evenings were so peaceful.
 The children were so motivated (and rewarded) to take their own initiative for bedtime, it was amazing!
 I now keep a small “travel-size” magnet board in my suitcase so it’s always ready to go.

 This is just one post in my series “Simple Family Organization.”
 Find a full directory of additional posts, here.
 I’ve been creating systems for students and businesses for more than 20 years.
 In that time, I’ve found three “rules” that make systems successful for all ages:

 1. They must be easily accessible.
 Everything must be within easy reach for every member of the family.
 Also, whenever possible, supplies should be accessible with just ONE HAND.
 If you need two hands to move or manipulate something, the rate of compliance drops significantly.